top of page

 Agricultural technicians must have strong math skills to test soil composition, make charts and graphs that show results of tests, calculate amounts needed for fertilizer applications, and record data from laboratory tests in databases or tables.

-Agricultual and Food science technicans work may also include:
+Agricultural and Food science technicians work may also include:

 • Evaluating experimental results against expected outcomes based on formulas used during their development